DataDog/integrations-core/istio/README.md

 ## Overview

 Datadog monitors every aspect of your Istio environment, so you can:
-- Assess the health of Envoy and the Istio control plane with logs ([see below][22])
+- Assess the health of Envoy and the Istio control plane with logs ([see below](#log-collection)).
-- Break down the performance of your service mesh with request, bandwidth, and resource consumption metrics ([see below][21])
+- Break down the performance of your service mesh with request, bandwidth, and resource consumption metrics ([see below](#metrics)).
-- Map network communication between containers, pods, and services over the mesh with [Network Performance Monitoring][19]
+- Map network communication between containers, pods, and services over the mesh with [Network Performance Monitoring][19].
-- Drill into distributed traces for applications transacting over the mesh with [APM][20]
+- Drill into distributed traces for applications transacting over the mesh with [APM][20].

 To learn more about monitoring your Istio environment with Datadog, [see the Istio blog][21].